mariochampion/gitmynotes/README.md

 * allow optionally `git push` the audit file as well

 * get someone to write tests!!

-* add link at end to githb repo and audit files

 * create config file?